Institute at Brown for Environment and Society

 Thesis Requirements and Deadlines

-Independent Research
+One Semester Independent Research

 An independent research project investigates a topic, tests a hypothesis or addresses a question that can advance our understanding of natural or social systems.
 The project is conducted over the course of one semester under the supervision of a faculty member.
-Typically the faculty member is a Fellow of IBES, however a non-IBES faculty member can advise your capstone if they are the best fist for the type of research you are conducting.
+Typically the faculty member is a Fellow of IBES, however a non-IBES faculty member can advise your capstone if they are the best fit for the type of research you are conducting.
 Make sure the professor confirms their advising commitment to both your concentration advisor and the IBES Academic Program Manager.

 Approved Capstone Course

 Any ENVS Senior Seminar course automatically fulfills this requirement.
 Additionally, students taking an approved Capstone course are not required to create and present a poster at the symposium during spring reading period.
-Capstone course offerings for 2022-2023 are:
+Capstone course offerings for 2024-2025 are:

-Fall Semester
+Fall 2024 Semester

-• ENVS 1615 - Environmental Policy Process
+• ENVS 1615 - Climate Change, Human Rights, and the Policy Process

 • ENVS 1823 - Climate Media, Discourse, and Power